 The group’s research findings provide actionable outcomes for developing regional economies, with focus on the rural economy.
 These are especially relevant for businesses, entrepreneurs, policy makers and business support professionals.

-There is a global need to develop longitudinal research into rural entrepreneurship, covering the core themes of enterprise education, starting a new venture, growing a business and agricultural innovation clusters.
-This is achieved at the RAU through collaboration across academic subjects, with partner organisations and international universities.
+There is a global need to develop longitudinal and in-depth research into rural entrepreneurship, covering the core themes of entrepreneurial learning and enterprise education, starting a new venture, growing a business and agricultural innovation clusters.

-Four research themes have been developed to help establish and develop research discussion and support for research students.
-These themes cover a range of contemporary rural enterprise issues, which support research funding and publication.
+All of our staff in the School of Business and Entrepreneurship are engaged either in knowledge exchange activities or academic research or both and support civil society in many ways: chairing of sitting of boards of regional and national non-profit boards and professional associations.
+Our research themes have been developed to help establish and develop research discussions and support for research students.
+These themes cover a range of contemporary rural enterprise issues, which are supported through research funding and publications.

 - Rural ecosystem, finance and economy

-Business and Entrepreneurship Research seeks to develop a strong base of research students, to support its research capacity and output and develop the next generation of informed rural entrepreneurship researchers.
-Research students will be supported by monthly research meetings, end of semester group presentations and events connecting researchers to entrepreneurs and industry.
+Our business and entrepreneurship research group seek to develop a strong base of research students, to support its research capacity and output and develop the next generation of informed rural entrepreneurship researchers.
+Research students are supported through monthly research meetings, regular group research presentations to Master’s, PhD students and staff and events connecting researchers to entrepreneurs and industry.

-The RAU greatly values knowledge exchanges so our research findings are disseminated through our excellent connections with local, national and international rural entrepreneur groups.
+The RAU greatly values knowledge exchanges: our research findings are disseminated through our excellent connections with local, national and international rural entrepreneur groups, policy makers and rural advocacy organisations.
 We also encourage all our research students to publish widely and take part in relevant subject specialist conferences.